Stan-librarian/stanistics/README.md

 # stanistics
-HTML/PHP tool to send PostgreSQL queries to the database of a Bibliomondo Portfolio ILS and get the result as an html table and a csv file
+HTML/PHP tool to send PostgreSQL queries to the database of a Bibliomondo Portfolio ILS and get the result (a list of items with some bibliographic data) as an html table and a csv file
 ## INSTALLATION
 1) copy all files to an http/php server
 2) be sure your server can use postgresql (cf below)